Andrew-AbiMansour/CoVMME-demo/SUBMISSION_ID/Target/Analysis_Data/Data.md

 - Pointers to trajectories
-- Pointers/refs to external data
+- Pointers/refs to external data (if any)